The UK is still over-reliant for growth on inflated house prices and low paid jobs.

 Next month Unite will launch its Charter for UK Engineering – ‘Engineering Excellence’.
 Labour needs to heed the call the charter makes for long-term investment in UK engineering and the creation of decent, skilled jobs to grow the economy.

 And it is not just the unions arguing for a strong manufacturing strategy.
 In a recent poll by the Engineering Employers Federation, ordinary voters said they wanted to see a resurgence of UK industry.
 In the poll four out of five voters (85 per cent) said they wanted a government which promotes a stronger UK manufacturing base, with 62 per cent believing it will give the country more economic security.

-That is why Labour must ensure that an interventionist manufacturing strategy, with decent employment at its heart, is spelt out in the party’s General Election manifesto.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+That is why Labour must ensure that an interventionist manufacturing strategy, with decent employment at its heart, is spelt out in the party’s General Election manifesto.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.